Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-backing-up.md

 ## Dumping the Database

-There are different ways to dump (and restore) a Scalingo for PostgreSQL® database.
+There are different ways to dump (and restore) a PostgreSQL® database.
 We generally advise to either:
 - Process from a [One-Off container](#from-a-one-off-container)
 - Or conduct the operations [from your workstation](#from-your-workstation), by accessing the database in a secured manner